Skip to main content

 gameplay3 negative mentions

-• The game is very short, with minimal gameplay and choices that often do not significantly impact the story.
+• The game is very short, with minimal gameplay and a linear story that may leave players wanting more depth.

-• Technical issues, such as problems with fullscreen mode and a lack of character development, detract from the overall experience.
+• Technical issues, such as narration intruding on dialogue and a lack of visual variety, detract from the overall experience.

-• “I tried to like this game; I loved the premise for the story, New Orleans noir.”
+• “I loved the premise for the story, New Orleans noir.”

-• “Overall, the game feels more complex but in a good way; it makes you feel more invested in the characters and the story.”
+• “Overall, the game feels more complex but in a good way; it makes you feel more invested with the characters and the story.”

 • “The story is too short with no substantial gameplay.”